TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Crash when turning on drawing of cast raycasts

 - Communicate with the server somehow from localhost?
-- At some point we might want to give different jitter buffer length values to 60tick and 128tick

 - We should somehow re-adjust the amount of predicted steps
 	- Sometimes even if the latency is low, the amount of predicted steps is high